Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Collider Signatures of the Exotic scalars

 \section{Collider Signatures of the Exotic scalars}

-We have observed that the decay modes of the charged and the neutral pNGB scalars are very different in the \emph{fermiophilic} and \emph{fermiophobic} scenarios.
-Working in the mass-basis, we derived the masses and mixings of the pNGB's, as a function of the model parameters, $f$ and $C_g$.
-The mass-spectrum and the mixings, parameterised by the mixing angles, $\kappa_+$ and $\kappa_0$, critically affect the branching ratios of the scalars.
-The decay modes of the pNGB scalars along with possible collider signatures were also discussed in \cite{Cacciapaglia:2022bax}.
-There, particular emphasis was given on the three body decay modes involving off-shell gauge bosons in the intermediate state.
-In this paper, we have found that the pNGB scalars can decay into an on-shell gauge boson in both \emph{fermiophilic} and \emph{fermiophobic} scenarios.
-We have observed this in the decays of $\eta_5^{\pm \pm}$, $\eta_2^{\pm}$, $\eta_2$ and $\eta_3^0$.
-In this section, we focus on the charged scalars.
+The collider signatures of pNGB scalars depend crucially upon their decay modes.
+For both charged and neutral scalars, their decays vary markedly depending upon whether their couplings with fermions are present or absent vis-\'{a}-vis the fermiophilic and fermiophobic scenarios.
+Working in the mass-basis, we derived the masses and mixing of the pNGBs, as a function of the model parameters, \emph{f} and $C_g$ and mixing angles, $\kappa_+$ and $\kappa_0$.
+Consequently, the branching ratios of the scalars, which are set by the mass spectrum and mixing structure, and are shown in Fig.~\ref{fig:n5pp} to Fig.~\ref{fig:n30} as functions of \emph{f} and $C_g$, necessarily inherit a dependence on the mixing angles $\kappa_+$ and $\kappa_0$.
+The decay modes of the pNGB scalars along with possible collider signatures were also discussed in \cite{Cacciapaglia:2022bax}, with the mass of the decaying scalar set to $600$ GeV while other scalars were taken to be lighter or heavier.
+There, particular emphasis was placed on the three-body decay channels mediated by off-shell gauge bosons, which occur in the regime where the scalar mass splittings lie below the $W$ and $Z$ boson masses.
+In this work, however, we explore a wider region of the ($C_g$, $f$) parameter space such that the masses extend up to $\sim 2$ TeV, with correspondingly larger mass splittings.
+As a result, we not only observe the above three-body decays but also two-body decays where one of the decay products is a lighter on-shell pNGB scalar.
+For instance, in Fig.~\ref{fig:n20} (top panel), at $f=1$ and $2.5$ TeV, $\eta_2$ preferentially decays to $\eta_1^{-} W^{+*}$, eventually leading to a three-body decay.
+At $f=5$ TeV, however, there is sufficient mass-splitting with $\eta_1^{-}$ that the two-body decay, $\eta_2 \rightarrow \eta_1^{-} W^{+}$, can occur and eventually dominate.

-In Table:\ref{table:decay}, we show some of the branching ratios of these charged scalars in the \emph{fermiophobic} case.

-These decay modes lead to final states rich in gauge bosons.
-Depending upon the decays of the $W$ and $Z$ bosons, multi-lepton and/or multi-jet final stats are possible.
+We focus on this unexplored parameter space where the pNGB scalars decay to an on-shell gauge boson and another pNGB scalar, in fermiophobic as well as fermiophilic scenarios.
+The daughter pNGBs continue to decay until the lightest pNGB finally decays into two gauge bosons, resulting in a cascade decay.
+In Tables \ref{table:decay1} and \ref{table:decay2}, we express the branching ratios for a few of these decays, for the fermiophobic and fermiophilic cases, respectively.
+These decay modes lead to final states rich in gauge bosons, with large branching ratios.
+Hence, depending on the subsequent decays of the $W/Z$ bosons, multi-lepton and/or multi-jet final states can be observed at the collider experiments.